rubyworks/smeagol/README.md

     $ cd path/to/wiki
     $ smeagol init

 In your wiki this will add a few files.
-One of these is `_settings.yml` which you use to configure smeagol for your site.
-See SETTINGS below.
+One of these is `_config.yml` which you use to configure Smeagol for your site.
+See CONFIGURATION below.

 There will also be a file called `_layouts/page.mustache`.
 Using Mustache templating use this file to create a custom page layout for your site.
 To learn more